Last Updated on March 8, 2021 by

 Some indicators of a dirty house that can make your landlord tell you to clean or evict you are:

-3. Overstayed garbage that has been over a week or garbage kept at the wrong place such as staircases and fire exits
+• Overstayed garbage that has been over a week or garbage kept in the wrong place such as staircases and fire exits

-6. Grease and soot on sidewalls as aa result of wrong use of cooking equipment
+• Grease and soot on sidewalls as a result of the wrong use of cooking equipment

-9. Toxic, flammable, or explosive chemical lying around
+• Toxic, flammable, or explosive chemicals lying around

 If you stay in a rented space with any of these conditions, then your landlord has a right to tell you to clean up.
 If you don’t improve, your landlord can evict you rightfully.